Our Breeding Objectives

 Other heritable defects we DNA test for:

-- ICT (Ichthyosis) presents as constant shedding of skin flakes in affected animals.
-There is no cure for this condition.
+- ICT (Ichthyosis) presents as shedding of skin flakes (much like dandruff) in affected dogs.

 - PRA-1 / PRA-2 / PRCD – Progressive Retinal Atrophy is a group of degenerative eye disorders causing blindness over time.